 San Francisco's unaffordability is wide-reaching.
 Housing costs have increased far faster than inflation since the late 1990s and have risen to the highest in the nation since the 2011 boom.
-High costs, rising income inequality and low supply of affordable housing bring personal hardship, accelerate displacement, undermine balanced economic growth, and cause environmental damage as workers endure longer daily commutes.
-To become a truly resilient city, San Francisco must tackle the challenges of unaffordability for residents today and proactively build to meet the affordable housing needs for the future.
+High costs and low supply bring personal hardship, accelerate displacement, undermine balanced economic growth, and cause environmental damage as workers endure longer daily commutes.
+To become a truly resilient city, San Francisco must tackle the challenges of unaffordability for residents today and proactively build for the future.